fedtti/chatbot-cli/README.md

 ## Description

-This chatbot let you ask questions from the CLI to GPT-3.5 using Node.js.
+This chatbot let you ask text-only questions from the CLI to different AI systems (GPT-3.5) using Node.js.

 ## Instructions